harsh0c/Weather-Alert/README.md

 ### Step 4: Run the main script(Django Frontend)
 To run the project :
-Go the weather folder
-Open a new terminal in the same directory as manage.py
+Open a new terminal in the same directory as manage.py i.e. the root directory of project.
 ```bash
 python manage.py runserver
 ```